Applying to Graduate

 Step #5: Fill out the online Application for Graduation form by the October 10, 2014 deadline.

-If you have any questions regarding the graduation process, please contact Sarah (Landry) Ilges, graduation and curriculum specialist (Office of the Registrar, 921 Boylston Street, Suite 120, email@example.com, 617-747-2470).
+If you have any questions regarding the graduation process, please contact the graduation specialist (Office of the Registrar, 921 Boylston Street, Suite 120, firstname.lastname@example.org, 617-747-2470).
 The Counseling and Advising Center, as well as your departmental advisors, are also available to assist you with your graduation plans.
 While we will do everything to help you with the process, the final responsibility for meeting graduation requirements rests solely with each student.